-Natural Selection as affecting Civilised Nations.-In the last and present chapters I have considered the advancement of man from a former semi-human condition to his present state as a barbariam.
-But some remarks on the agency of natural selection on civilised nations may be here worth adding.
-This subject has been ably discussed by Mr. W. R. Greg., and previously by Mr. Wallace and Mr. Galton.
-11 Most of my remarks are taken from these three authors.
-With sayages, the weak in body or mind are soon eliminated; and those that survive commonly exhibit a vigorous state of health.
-We civilised men, on the other hand, do our utmost to check the process of elimination; we build asylums for the imbecile, the maimed, and the sick : we institute poor-laws; and our medical men exert their utmost skill to save the life of every one to the last moment.
-There is reason to believe that vaccination has preserved thousands, who from a weak constitution would formerly have succumbed to small-pox.
-Thus the weak members of civilised societies propagate their kind.
-No one who has attended to the breeding of domestic animals will doubt that this must be highly injurious to the race of man.
-It is surprising how soon a want of care, or care wrongly directed, leads to the degeneration of a domestic race; but excepting in the case of man himself, hardly any one is so ignorant as to allow his worst animals to breed.
+Natural Selection as affecting Civilized Nations.-In the last and present chapters I have considered the advancement of man from a former semi-human condition to his present state as a barbarian.
+But some remarks on the agency of natural selection on eivilized nations may be here worth adding.
+This subject has been ably discussed by Mr. W. R. Greg," and previously by Mr. Wallace and Mr. Galton."
+Most of my remarks are taken from these three authors.
+With savages, the weak in body or mind are soon eliminated; and those that survive commonly exhibit a vigorous state of health.
+We civilized men, on the other hand, do our utmost to check the process of elimination; we build asylums for the im-